dlealv/officescripts-unit-test-framework/doc/DEVELOPER_GUIDE.md

 - If you encounter type or runtime errors, double-check your mocks and type declarations to ensure compatibility with the real Office Scripts API.
 - For new test files, import them in `test/main.ts` or ensure your test runner discovers them.
+- For ESLint issues, see the "Linting (ESLint)" section above.

 ---

 ## Further Improvements

-- Add linting and/or code coverage tools for stricter code quality.
+- Add code coverage tools for stricter code quality.
 - Enhance your mock OfficeScript API as needed for more advanced scenarios.
-- Keep your README updated as your workflow evolves!
+- Keep your README and this guide updated as your workflow evolves!

 ---